Badge photo

 With data science, the story is never truly finished.
 By releasing analysis to others, you enable them to extend and shape your analysis in whatever direction interests them.
 For example, in this post, there are quite a few angles that we explored inmcompletely, and could have dived into more.

 One of the best ways to get started with telling stories using data is to try to extend or replicate the analysis someone else has done.
 If you decide to take this route, you’re welcome to extend the analysis in this post and see what you can find.
-If you do this, make sure to let me know so I can take a look.
+If you do this, make sure to share in the community so we can take a look.

 Next steps